Bitcoin

 Humans

-In some events, large players in the market (whales) facilitate flash crashes as a result of accidental trading, such as a fat-finger error (unintentionally placing an order at the wrong price or accidentally adding zero).
+In some events, whales facilitate flash crashes as a result of accidental trading, such as a fat-finger error, i.e., unintentionally placing an order at the wrong price or accidentally adding zero.

-Sometimes, traders may deliberately employ other illegal means like spoofing or dynamic layering, when a trader places large sell orders to create an illusion and fake impression of a huge sell-off to prompt others to begin selling in fear that the price will decline.
+Sometimes, traders may deliberately employ illegal means, such as spoofing or dynamic layering, when a trader places large sell orders to create the illusion of a huge sell-off and prompt others to begin selling in fear of a potential price decline.
 The trader will then profit by buying the same asset at a much lower price during the flash crash and selling at a considerably higher price after the asset has rebound.
-Hence, enabling them to make a profit in a short period.

 Computers

 Algorithmic trading has created flash crashes in the past and often sets off a cascade of mass liquidation.
-Some bots are programmed to use algorithmic solutions that recognize aberrations and automatically execute orders based on them to sell to avoid losses.
+Certain bots are programmed to use algorithmic solutions that recognize aberrations and automatically execute sell orders to avoid losses.

-For example, a crypto asset is trading for 0.5 ETH and a high-frequency trading system has an algorithm that triggers sell orders when the price falls between 0.45 ETH and 0.55 ETH (to minimize loss and make a profit respectively).
-This implies a fall in the price to 0.45 ETH will trigger the automatic sell order, which may further push the price lower and continually trigger more algorithmic sell orders as the price goes down.
+For example, a crypto asset is trading for 0.5 ETH and a high-frequency trading system has an algorithm that triggers sell orders when the price falls between 0.45 ETH and 0.55 ETH.
+As a result, a fall in the price to 0.45 ETH will trigger the automatic sell order, which may further push the price lower and continually trigger more algorithmic sell orders as the falls lower.

 FAQs